Jesse Pomeroy: After the trial

 Charlestown State Prison, as depicted in 1840.

 It remained for the Governor to sign the death warrant and assign a date for Pomeroy's execution.
 However, Governor William Gaston refused to comply with this executive responsibility.
 The only legal means of sparing Pomeroy's life was through the Massachusetts Governor's Council, and only if a simple majority of the nine-member Council voted to commute the death penalty.
 Over the next year and a half, the Council voted three times: the first two votes upheld Pomeroy's execution, and both times Governor Gaston refused to sign the death warrant.

 In August 1876, the Council took a third vote, anonymously, and Pomeroy's sentence was commuted to life in prison in solitary confinement.
 On the evening of September 7, 1876, Pomeroy was transferred from the Suffolk County Jail to the State Prison at Charlestown, and began his life in solitary.
 He was 16 years and 9 months old.
 Pomeroy remained incarcerated at the Charlestown State Prison.

 In prison, Pomeroy claimed that he taught himself to read several foreign languages, including Hebrew; and one visiting psychiatrist found that he had learned German with "considerable accuracy".
 He wrote poetry and argued with prison officials over his right to have it published, and he studied law books and spent decades composing legal challenges to his conviction and requests for a pardon.
 A psychiatric report on Pomeroy made in 1914, and quoted extensively in The Boston Globe after his death, noted that Pomeroy had made 10 or 12 "determined attempts" to escape and that handmade tools were frequently found in his possession.

 A prison warden reported finding rope, steel pens, and a drill that Pomeroy had concealed in his cell or on his person.
 According to The Globe, Pomeroy lost an eye after attempting to destroy the side of his cell by redirecting a gas pipe.
 The 1914 psychiatric report claimed that Pomeroy had shown the "greatest ingenuity and a persistence which is unprecedented in the history of the prison."

+Final years and death

 In 1917, with the support of District Attorney Joseph Pelletier, Pomeroy's sentence was commuted to the extent of allowing him the privileges afforded to other life prisoners.
 At first, he resisted, wanting nothing less than a pardon.
 He eventually adjusted to his changed circumstances and appeared in a minstrel show at the prison.
 In 1929, by this time an elderly man in frail health, he was transferred to Bridgewater Hospital for the Criminally Insane, where he died on September 29, 1932.